Python: Installing Flask dependency

 pip install Flask python-dotenv

-After installation, freeze the package versions to a requirements.txt file:
+After installing, freeze your dependencies to a requirements.txt file:

 pip freeze > requirements.txt